Shahdad: Background

+Environment

 Shahdad is located in Shahdad Plain of Kerman province.
 To the east is the Lut Desert, and to the west are the Kerman mountains.
 Due to proximity of the Shahdad Plain to the Lut Desert, its climate is hot and dry; often there are strong winds blowing densely mixed with dust.

 The site of Shahdad was in antiquity located near the Shahdad River and some other streams flowing east.

-Shahdad shares many parallels with Shahr-i-Sokhta.
+Shahdad shares many parallels with Shahr-e Sukhteh.
 Many other ancient settlements are found in what is now empty desert.
 This is where the Jiroft Civilization flourished.
 The legendary Aratta of the Sumerian sources may have been located in this area.

 Also, according to Iranian archaeologist Hassan Fazeli Nashli, some 900 Bronze Age sites have been documented in the Sistan Basin, which is located further to the east, mostly in Afghanistan.

 According to recent research, Shahdad increased in size from the middle of third millennium BC (2500 BC), and was flourishing for more than 500 years.
 The ancient site is located north of modern town.

 The oldest known metal flag in human history was found in this city.